top of page

 by Chantal Brotherton Ratcliffe

 Chantal Brotherton-Ratcliffe has become a regular guest to London Art and More, both in real life and virtually.
 She has an MA in History of Art from Edinburgh, and a PhD from the Warburg Institute, London University.
-With 40 years' experience as a lecturer, Chantal has taught at Sotheby's Institute of Art on the MA in Fine and Decorative Arts since 1989, and as a freelance lecturer for a number of societies in London, Italy and America.
-Having also trained as a paintings conservator, she brings an understanding of the making and the physical painting to her lectures.
+With 40 years' experience as a lecturer, Chantal has taught at Sotheby's Institute of Art and regularly lectures for the National Gallery and The Wallace Collection.
+She also trained as a paintings conservator and brings an understanding of the making and the physical painting to her lectures.

 bottom of page